Oktoberfest and Octoberfest: Thoughts on the German-American Experience in Appleton and its Meaning for Octoberfest

 Pull over, pedal over, or just wander over and join us for a Victorian ice cream social.

 (Please note… ICE CREAM QUANTITIES ARE LIMITED.
 PLEASE ARRIVE EARLY.
-RAIN DATE JULY 28)
+RAIN DATE JULY 27.
+(The ice cream won’t keep forever.)

 View Event →